AlexandroM1234/node-server-testing-guided/README.md

 - add the Heroku Postgres Add On (under settings) to the application on Heroku
 - add the "pg" npm package
-- configure the "production" property on the knexfile
+- configure the "production" property on the knexfile to use "pg" and the "proccess.env.DATABASE_URL" variable as the connection.